ibm-cloud-docs/Cloudant/local/upgrade.md

    The response lists all the cluster nodes.

    d.
-Check the health of the database node by using the Weatherreport application, [Monitor cluster health with Weatherreport](/docs/Cloudant?topic=Cloudant-diagnose-troubleshoot#monitor-cluster-health-with-weatherreport).
+Check the health of the database node by using the Weather report application, [Monitor cluster health with Weather report](/docs/Cloudant?topic=Cloudant-diagnose-troubleshoot#monitor-cluster-health-with-weatherreport).

 5. Bring the database node out of maintenance mode and check its availability.